-Very few banks accept third-party checks at ATMs because these double-endorsed checks require identification.
+Very few banks accept third-party checks at ATMs because these double-endorsed checks require a government-issued ID.
 However, some banks will accept third-party checks at an ATM if both parties on the check have existing accounts at that bank in good standing.

-To deposit a third-party check at an ATM:
+Always call your bank before trying to deposit or cash a third-party check at an ATM.

 Pay to the order of